Dear Pink Sisters,

 I confess I enjoyed light pink feminist marches and protests that resembled a Mamma Mia musical number.
 It gave me energy and hope.
 I got lost in the moment and didn’t realize I was mesmerized by another fleeting monochrome fantasy that couldn’t produce fruit without a diverse cast.

 And no matter how much I sing of fairy tales and fantasies, reality will always be the same without a new song.

 This new racist, homophobic, sexist U.S Administration is exhausting enough without burning precious energy to fight about hats.

 If you haven’t heard and you recently bought a pink hat for the next march, please check the Women’s March website because for very good reasons, they asked us to leave the pink hats at home.

-I know from many nasty responses by light pink feminists arguing about clothing and colors over the blood, sweat and feelings of our sisters in color that too many don’t care about how their sisters or I feel.
+I know from many nasty responses by pink feminists arguing about clothing and colors over the blood, sweat and feelings of our sisters of color that too many don’t care about how their sisters or I feel.

 If you growled back when a trans woman of color asked you not to wear your pink hat and snarled when a woman of color explained why the hat is hurtful, you’ll probably bite when I chime in to encourage you to retire your pink hat.